Novakza/cozi-interview-solution/README.md

   - Loading spinners would be a top priority.
 The lack of loading spinners makes everything feel "janky".
 - Change paths into Webpack's Module paths (exchanging ugly things like "../../components/theThingWeWant/" into a much more elegant "components/theThingWeWant")
 - The modal is just a paragraph and button--that could easily be changed to something better-looking
+- Rearrange folder structure, perhaps, to use "Ducks" (google "Redux Ducks").
+It's not viable for a product of this size, but seems like a good idea on larger projects.

 ### Design considerations and my thoughts on what I'd change